pmgasset/td-wifi-app/README.md

 ## Deployment

-This project is optimized for Cloudflare Pages:
+This project is optimized for Vercel:

-1. Connect your GitHub repository to Cloudflare Pages
+1. Connect your GitHub repository to Vercel
-2. Set build command: `npm run build`
+2. Vercel automatically detects the build command (`npm run build`)
-3. Set output directory: `out`
-4. Add environment variables in Cloudflare Pages dashboard
+3. Add environment variables in the Vercel dashboard

 ## Project Structure